• Skip to main content

 3. Remove hubcap

-Remove the hubcap of the flat tyre.
+Remove the hubcap from the flat tyre.
 You may need to prise it off with the sharp end of the wrench or a similar tool.
+Just be aware that the hubcaps of some vehicles are secured with lug nuts.

 4. Loosen lug nuts

-Using the wrench, loosen all lug nuts by applying force in an anticlockwise direction but don’t take them off completely.
+Using the wrench, loosen all lug nuts on the wheel by applying force in an anticlockwise direction but don’t take them off completely.
 Get them to a point where you can turn them by hand.

 5. Raise the car

 Check your car owner’s manual to see exactly where to place the jack.
 If you jack up a car in the wrong spot, it can come crashing down and injure you.
-Using the jack, slowly raise the car until it’s at least 6cm off the ground, allowing enough room to get the flat tyre off and the inflated spare tyre on.
+Using the jack, slowly raise the car until the flat tyre is at least 6cm off the ground, allowing enough room to get the flat tyre off and the inflated spare tyre on.

 6. Replace flat with spare